kahalewai/ai-scs/README.md

 ## Intro

-As AI systems move into production and assume critical roles, they introduce **new and poorly understood supply chain risks** that extend far beyond traditional software dependencies.
-Model weights, datasets, embeddings, agent logic, tools, and runtime services can all materially influence behavior — often invisibly, dynamically, and without any source code changes.
+As AI systems move into production and assume critical roles, they introduce new and poorly understood supply chain risks that extend far beyond traditional software dependencies.
+Model weights, datasets, embeddings, agent logic, tools, and runtime services can all materially influence behavior - often invisibly, dynamically, and without any source code changes.
 Existing software supply chain standards were not designed to account for these realities.

-**AI-SCS (AI Supply Chain Standard)** is a production-ready, vendor-neutral security standard that defines **minimum, enforceable requirements** for AI supply chain transparency, integrity, authenticity, and continuous validation.
+AI-SCS (AI Supply Chain Standard) is a production-ready, vendor-neutral security standard that defines minimum, enforceable requirements for AI supply chain transparency, integrity, authenticity, and continuous validation.

 AI-SCS establishes a clear, artifact-centric trust model for AI systems by requiring: